2.14-Investigations-of-Child-Fatalities-and-Near-Fatalities

 1. Immediately review the status of any pending investigation;

-2. Determine the amount of work needed to complete and develop a plan for completion;
+2. Determine the amount of work needed for completion and develop a plan for completion;

-3. Email the plan of completion to the central office system safety analyst within three (3) working days;
+3. Email the plan of completion to the system safety analyst within three (3) working days;

 Procedure for the Investigative Process